Dr. Shah Dodwad is an Assistant Professor in the Department of Orthopedic Surgery at McGovern Medical School at UTHealth Houston.

 Certified by the American Board of Orthopedic Surgery, Dr. Dodwad specializes in the surgical care of elective and complex spine surgery, including degenerative spine disease, stenosis, herniated discs, myelopathy, trauma and fractures, tumors, scoliosis, and deformity.

 Dr. Dodwad earned his undergraduate degree from the University of Minnesota in Minneapolis, Minnesota.
 He completed his medical degree at Wayne State University School of Medicine in Detroit, Michigan.
 Dr. Dodwad then completed his orthopedic surgery residency at The Ohio State University in Columbus, Ohio.
 He completed an additional fellowship year of specialty training in spine surgery at Northwestern University in Chicago, Illinois.
-Dr. Dodwad has advanced training from major academic institutions, learning the art and science of evaluating and managing minor to significant spinal disease, and hopes to continue that tradition at the UTHealth.
+Dr. Dodwad has advanced training from major academic institutions, learning the art and science of evaluating and managing minor to significant spinal disease, and hopes to continue that tradition at UTHealth Houston.

 Dr. Dodwad’s goal is to provide exceptional care by listening to his patients and establishing the most effective individualized treatment plan, expeditiously returning patients to activity.
 Dr. Dodwad is a member of the American Academy of Orthopedic Surgeons and has lectured nationally and published a number of peer-reviewed articles and book chapters on a variety of spine-related topics.
 He continues his work and research in cutting-edge technology and techniques to provide optimal care for his patients.

 Surgical care of elective and complex spine surgery

 Dodwad S, Patel AA.
 Surgical Outcomes of Degenerative Lumbar Stenosis Patients Treated With and Without TLIF.
 Submission 1/2015.